awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 To run the Amazon FreeRTOS demo project across BLE, you need to run the Amazon FreeRTOS BLE Mobile SDK Demo Application on an iOS or Android mobile device\.

-**To set up the the Amazon FreeRTOS BLE Mobile SDK Demo Application**
+**To set up the the Amazon FreeRTOS BLE Mobile SDK demo application**

 1. Follow the instructions in [Mobile SDKs for Amazon FreeRTOS Bluetooth Devices](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ble-mobile.html) to download and install the SDK for your mobile platform on your host computer\.

 1. Follow the instructions in [Amazon FreeRTOS BLE Mobile SDK Demo Application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-sdk-app) to set up the demo mobile application on your mobile device\.

-For instructions about how to run the MQTT over BLE demo on your board, see the [MQTT over BLE demo application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-demo-mqtt)\.
+For instructions about how to run the MQTT over BLE demo on your board, see the [MQTT over BLE Demo Application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-demo-mqtt)\.

-For instructions about how to run the Wi\-Fi Provisioning demo on your board, see the [Wi\-Fi Provisioning demo application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-demo-wifi)\.
+For instructions about how to run the Wi\-Fi provisioning demo on your board, see the [Wi\-Fi Provisioning Demo Application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-demo-wifi)\.

 ## Troubleshooting<a name="getting_started_espressif_troubleshooting"></a>
-+ If you are using a Mac and it does not recognize your ESP\-WROVER\-KIT, make sure you do not have the D2XX drivers installed\.
-To uninstall them, follow the instructions in the [FTDI Drivers Installation Guide for Mac OS X](http://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf)\.
++ If you are running macOS and the operating system does not recognize your ESP\-WROVER\-KIT, make sure you do not have the D2XX drivers installed\.
+To uninstall them, follow the instructions in the [FTDI Drivers Installation Guide for macOS X](http://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf)\.
 + The monitor utility provided by ESP\-IDF \(and invoked using make monitor\) helps you decode addresses\.
 For this reason, it can help you get some meaningful backtraces in the event the application crashes\.
 For more information, see [Automatically Decoding Addresses]( https://docs.espressif.com/projects/esp-idf/en/latest/get-started/idf-monitor.html#automatically-decoding-addresses) on the Espressif website\.
 + It is also possible to enable GDBstub for communication with gdb without requiring any special JTAG hardware\.
-For more information, see [Launch GDB for GDBStub]( https://docs.espressif.com/projects/esp-idf/en/latest/get-started/idf-monitor.html#launch-gdb-for-gdbstub)\.
+For more information, see [Launch GDB for GDBStub]( https://docs.espressif.com/projects/esp-idf/en/latest/get-started/idf-monitor.html#launch-gdb-for-gdbstub) on the Espressif website\.
-+ For information about setting up an OpenOCD\-based environment if JTAG hardware\-based debugging is required, see [JTAG Debugging]( https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/jtag-debugging)\.
++ For information about setting up an OpenOCD\-based environment if JTAG hardware\-based debugging is required, see [JTAG Debugging]( https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/jtag-debugging) on the Espressif website\.
-+ If `pyserial` cannot be installed using `pip` on macOS, download it from [pyserial](https://pypi.org/simple/pyserial)\.
++ If `pyserial` cannot be installed using `pip` on macOS, download it from the [pyserial website](https://pypi.org/simple/pyserial)\.
 + If the board resets continuously, try erasing the flash by entering the following command on the terminal:

   ```